 4. After your Silk Fly Line is completely dried, apply a thin coat of Red Tin Mucilin to the fly line as you wind it back onto your reel.
 I apply this in small increments, maybe three or four feet of line at a time, by wiping on the Red Tin Muciln with its accompanying pad then wiping off any excess.
 I do this to the full length of the fly line.
-If it is a few weeks beore my next fishing trip, I usually reapply a thin coat of line treatment to the last thirty or so feet of the fly line.
+If it is a few weeks before my next fishing trip, I usually reapply a thin coat of line treatment to the last thirty or so feet of the fly line.

-Silk Fly Line take more care than current synthetic fly lines, but has its own unique properties that many (including me) prefer.
+Silk Fly Line takes more care than current synthetic fly lines, but has its own unique properties that many (including me) prefer.
 And, at least to my ears, the Silk Fly Line “sings” when I cast it.